Norwell, Massachusetts: Government

-On the national level, Norwell is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.
-The state's Junior (Class II) member of the United States Senate, elected in 2013, is Ed Markey.
+On the national level, Norwell is a part of Massachusetts's 9th congressional district, represented by Bill Keating.
+The state's junior (Class II) member of the United States Senate, elected in 2013, is Ed Markey.
 The senior (Class I) senator, elected in 2012, is Elizabeth Warren.

-On the state level, Norwell is represented in the Massachusetts House of Representatives as a part of the Fifth Plymouth district by Rep. David DeCoste, which includes the neighboring towns of Hanover and Rockland.
-The town is represented in the Massachusetts Senate by Sen. Patrick O'Connor as a part of the Plymouth and Norfolk district, which includes the towns of Cohasset, Duxbury, Hingham, Hull, Marshfield, Scituate and Weymouth.
+On the state level, Norwell is represented in the Massachusetts House of Representatives as a part of the Fifth Plymouth district by David DeCoste, which includes the neighboring towns of Hanover and Rockland.
+The town is represented in the Massachusetts Senate by Patrick O'Connor as a part of the Plymouth and Norfolk district, which includes Cohasset, Duxbury, Hingham, Hull, Marshfield, Scituate, and Weymouth.
 The town is home to the First Barracks of Troop D of the Massachusetts State Police.

 Norwell is governed on the local level by the open town meeting form of government, and is led by a Town Administrator and a board of selectmen.
 The town operates its own police and fire departments.
-In 2015 a new police headquarters building was added to the Fire Department Headquarters, originally built in 1999, located on Route 53 on the West side of town.
-Emergency Communications have been consolidated with the towns of Hingham, Cohasset, and Hull in a Hingham location.
+In 2015 a new police headquarters building was added to the Fire Department Headquarters, originally built in 1999, on Route 53 on the west side of town.
+Emergency Communications have been consolidated with the towns of Hingham, Cohasset, and Hull in Hingham.
 Norwell has an emergency services division within the Fire Department; all emergency room visits are brought to South Shore Hospital.
-The town has its own post office, located at the town's center.
+The town has its own post office, at the town's center.

-There are three libraries throughout the town, two of which are independent.
-The Norwell Public Library, temporarily relocated to Route 53 in Hanover while a new facility is presently under construction behind the high school near Assinippi, belongs to the Old Colony Library Network (OCLN).
-The James Library and Center for the Arts is located near the town center, and is associated with the First Parish Church of Norwell.
-The James Library was founded by Josiah Leavitt James of Chicago, a former resident of South Scituate, who was persuaded by Rev. William Hamilton Fish, minister of First Parish Church, to fund a town library.
-The South Shore Natural Science Center, located next to Jacobs Pond, also has a small nature library.
+There are three libraries in the town, two of them independent.
+The Norwell Public Library, temporarily relocated to Route 53 in Hanover while a new facility is under construction behind the high school near Assinippi, belongs to the Old Colony Library Network (OCLN).
+The James Library and Center for the Arts is near the town center, and is associated with the First Parish Church of Norwell.
+The James Library was founded by Josiah Leavitt James of Chicago, a former resident of South Scituate, who was persuaded by William Hamilton Fish, minister of First Parish Church, to fund a town library.
+The South Shore Natural Science Center, next to Jacobs Pond, also has a small nature library.